JackSelleck/AniWatchDownloader/README.md

-Forked from Gavin Heatheringtons HiAnimeDownloader, HiAnime is no longer up so ive edited his scripts to use on AniWatch instead
+Forked from Gavin Heatheringtons HiAnimeDownloader, HiAnime is no longer up so ive edited his scripts to use on AniWatch instead; note that I have never used python and dont know how yt-dlp works so you may encounter issues, though some animes just have badly configured .vtt files which are not really the fault of the tool.

-Below is the original ReadMe file, besides replacing HiAnime for AniWatch and removing mention of other platforms.
+Below is the ReadMe file which I have mostly kept the same from HiAnimeDownloader.

 # GDownloader